 Modern Slavery and Human Trafficking Statement

 Every employee and all persons working for us or on our behalf, including contractors and external consultants, are responsible for reading and complying with this policy and ensuring that any supplier they engage with has similar values and procedures in place.

 Eames are committed to ensuring that both our own employees and candidates that we place, as well as suppliers that we engage with, all have the relevant right to work and are therefore protected by legislation.
 We do not employ or engage with anyone that would be considered a child worker.
 Additionally, we will only engage with clients and suppliers who offer the same level of protection to their own employees.
 Our suppliers are required to adhere to business standards which are in accordance with our own values and the ethical way in which we conduct business, and must comply with all applicable legislation.
 They must not hold a person in slavery or servitude or require a person to perform any form of forced or compulsory labour, and must not arrange or facilitate the trafficking of any persons.

 As part of our commitment to preventing modern slavery and human trafficking we have in place systems to:

-- Identify and assess potential risk areas in our supply chain so these can then be mitigated and monitored
+- Identify and assess potential risk areas in our supply chain, and internally, so these can then be mitigated and monitored

 - Ensure compliance with legislation both internally and across our supply chain through our internal compliance and HR teams, with full support from the company Board.

 All Eames’ employee’s receive training to understand the signs of modern slavery, and where to report any concerns they may have.
 This is conducted as part of their induction and recommunicated regularly via the employee manual.